The Negro Motorist Green Book: Coping with discrimination on the road

-While automobiles made it much easier for black Americans to be independently mobile, the difficulties they faced in traveling were such that, as Lester Granger of the National Urban League puts it, "so far as travel is concerned, Negroes are America's last pioneers".
+While automobiles made it much easier for black Americans to be independently mobile, the difficulties they faced in traveling were such that, as Lester Granger of the National Urban League put it, "so far as travel is concerned, Negroes are America's last pioneers".
 Black travelers often had to carry buckets or portable toilets in the trunks of their cars because they were usually barred from bathrooms and rest areas in service stations and roadside stops.
 Travel essentials such as gasoline were difficult to purchase because of discrimination at gas stations.

 To avoid such problems on long trips, African Americans often packed meals and carried containers of gasoline in their cars.
-Writing of the road trips that he made as a boy in the 1950s, Courtland Milloy of the Washington Post recalled that his mother spent the evening before the trip frying chicken and boiling eggs so that his family would have something to eat along the way the next day.
+Writing of the road trips he made as a boy in the 1950s, Courtland Milloy of the Washington Post recalled that his mother spent the evening before the trip frying chicken and boiling eggs so that his family would have something to eat along the way the next day.

 One black motorist observed in the early 1940s that while black travelers felt free in the mornings, by the early afternoon a "small cloud" had appeared.
 By the late afternoon, "it casts a shadow of apprehension on our hearts and sours us a little.
 'Where', it asks us, 'will you stay tonight?'"
 They often had to spend hours in the evening trying to find somewhere to stay, sometimes resorting to sleeping in haylofts or in their own cars if they could not find anywhere.
 One alternative, if it was available, was to arrange in advance to sleep at the homes of black friends in towns or cities along their route.
 However, this meant detours and an abandonment of the spontaneity that for many was a key attraction of motoring.

 The civil rights leader John Lewis recalled how his family prepared for a trip in 1951:

 Finding accommodation was one of the greatest challenges faced by black travelers.
 Not only did many hotels, motels, and boarding houses refuse to serve black customers, but thousands of towns across the United States declared themselves "sundown towns", which all non-whites had to leave by sunset.
 Huge numbers of towns across the country were effectively off-limits to African Americans.
-By the end of the 1960s, there were an estimated 10,000 sundown towns across the United States – including large suburbs such as Glendale, California (population 60,000 at the time); Levittown, New York (80,000); and Warren, Michigan (180,000).
+By the end of the 1960s, there were an estimated 10,000 sundown towns across the United States—including large suburbs such as Glendale, California (population 60,000 at the time); Levittown, New York (80,000); and Warren, Michigan (180,000).
 Over half the incorporated communities in Illinois were sundown towns.
 The unofficial slogan of Anna, Illinois, which had violently expelled its African American population in 1909, was "Ain't No Niggers Allowed".